jmjam/Jenkins/java-maven-junit-helloworld-master/Readme.txt

-This is Sample Text File.
+This is Sample Text File that has been edited.